 1.You must want your dog to be a member of the family, not just a “pet”.

-3.You must enjoy being active with your dog and relaxing with you dog.
+3.You must enjoy being active with your dog and relaxing with your dog.

-4.You must be prepared to travel with your dog or find a reliable sitter or kennel if you cannot, And remember your dog will be very unhappy if he cannot travel with you.
+4.You must be prepared to travel with your dog or find a reliable sitter or kennel if you cannot.

 5.You must make a financial commitment to ensure your dog’s long, healthy life.